CUBRID/cubrid-manual/en/ha.rst

 reload
 ^^^^^^

-This utility is used to retrieve the CUBRID HA information again, and it starts or stops the CUBRID HA components according to new CUBRID HA configuration.
-Used to add or delete a node; it starts the HA processes which correspond to the added nodes after modification or it stops the HA processes which correspond to the deleted nodes.
+This utility is used to retrieve the CUBRID HA information again.
+To start/stop HA replication processes of the added/removed nodes at once, you can use "**cubrid heartbeat replication start/stop**" command.

 How to use this utility is as shown below. ::